strongloop/strong-pm/README.md

 with the system process manager.
 This will ensure it is started on machine boot, logs are correctly aggregated, permissions are set correctly, etc.

-The pm-install tool does this installation.
+The pm-install tool does this installation for you, and supports the following init systems:

+ * Upstart 0.6
+ * Upstart 1.4 (default)
+ * systemd

 In it's typical usage, you would install strongloop globally on the deployment system (`npm install -g strongloop`), and then call `slc pm-install` with